 26. Encourage Individualised Learning and Training

 Encourage employees to find learning options that work for their preferred learning style or offer individualised suggestions.
 Some prefer short, microlearning options and others prefer longer, eLearning Content and courses to work through.

 Create clear paths to specific promotions or positions.
 If someone wants to be a manager one day, a clear pathway helps them stay focused and continue working toward their goal.
 Here’s a personal development plan template to work through.

 28. Help Employees Develop Hard and Soft Skills

 Don’t only focus on technical skills.
-Give opportunities to develop communication skills, active listening skills, etc.
+Give opportunities to develop both hard skills and soft skills like communication skills, active listening skills, etc.

 29. Let Team Members Be Trainers

 Give team members a chance to share their unique subject matter expertise with others.

 Sweeten the deal.
 Offer rewards when employees reach a certain level or complete a certain number of training courses.